AdaCore/spark2014/lrm/source/introduction.rst

 Notes on the Current Draft
 --------------------------

-This is an interim draft that covers all language-independent requirements for the main language features, provides syntax where possible and otherwise provides the detailed rules necessary to support implementation of basic flow analysis.
+This document is a draft that covers all language-independent requirements for the main language features, provides syntax where possible and otherwise provides the detailed rules necessary to support implementation of basic flow analysis.
 Where detail is not relevant to